Trump escalates baseless attacks on election with 46-minute video rant

 A majority of states already have certified their results ahead of the Dec.
 14 meeting of the electoral college to finalize the national result.
 Those states include Georgia, which delivered Biden one of his narrowest victories and where officials conducted a hand recount that still had Biden winning by about 13,000 votes.

-Trump’s video Wednesday represented his most comprehensive remarks yet about the election and come after he has spent the month since the election largely hidden from public view, save for a handful of official appearances and a call-in appearance on Fox News Channel.
+Trump’s video Wednesday represented his most comprehensive remarks yet about the election and came after he has spent the month since the election largely hidden from public view, save for a handful of official appearances and a call-in appearance on Fox News Channel.

-Any hope that the president may be slowly coming to grips with his loss and accepting the fact that Biden will be sworn in as president on Jan.
+Any hope that the president might be slowly coming to grips with his loss and accepting the fact that Biden will be sworn in as president on Jan.
 20 was dashed by his combative and emphatic tone, which amounted to a call to arms to his supporters.
 The fight is paying dividends so far, with Trump’s political operation using a blizzard of misleading appeals to supporters to raise more than $170 million since Election Day on Nov.
 3.

 As he invariably has throughout his presidency, Trump spun an alternate reality.
 Although his words actually worked to undermine democracy, he cast himself as the protector of democracy, saying his single greatest achievement as president would be to restore “voter integrity for our nation.”